 People often ask how I invented the Perfect Pushup.
 The short answer is that I invented the Perfect Pushup along with about twenty-five other people.
 Sure, I came up with the idea, but an idea isn’t worth the napkin it’s printed on without others, including some who know more than you do, helping you make that idea a reality.
 You may also convince many of these experts to join you on your journey, which is what the eighth and final action is all about.

 Navy SEAL Motivational Speaker on Leadership and High-Performance Teams

-In my Navy SEAL motivational speaker engagements, I cover three main topics: leadership, team building, and high-performance training.
+In my Navy SEAL motivational keynote speaker engagements, I cover three main topics: leadership, team building, and high-performance training.
 At the end of the day, I want audiences to leave feeling inspired to achieve more than they originally thought possible.

 You should feel free to give me a call prior to your making a decision so you can hear how I will approach your event.
 I look forward to hearing from you, and let’s make something great together.

 Onward and upward!